What is an Indicator of Attack (IOA)

 8. Multiple Login from different regions

 A user account trying to login to multiple resources within a few minutes from/to different region.
-This is a sign that user’s credentials have been stolen or that a user is up to mischief.
+This is a sign that the user’s credentials have been stolen or that a user is up to mischief.

 Example of Correlated rule that Ideal solutions may vary based on your network conditions and security policy.

 9. Internal hosts use much SMTP

 E-Mail Protocol such as SMTP (Simple Mail Transfer Protocol), POP3 or IMAP4 should be monitoring.
-Some malware will use these port for send information to Suspicious or Hacker’s server.
+Some malware will use this port to send information to Suspicious or Hacker’s server.

 Example of Infected client that use SMTP(TCP/25)

-10. Internal hosts many query to External/Internal DNS
+10. Internal hosts many queries to External/Internal DNS

 Some Incidents found that the internal host query many requests to the internal DNS server (> 1,000 events/hour)